Stephanie’s Vision for District 3.

 3. Increase the number of crossing guards and ensure that sufficient sidewalks are maintained to allow students to walk to school safely.

-7. As Orange County grows, ensure that schools, fire and police stations, libraries, parks, etc. are integrated into our new neighborhoods.
+7. Ensure that schools, parks, libraries, and public safety facilities are integrated into our new neighborhoods.

 8. Increase access to our local waterways and lakes for recreational purposes.